 Best Burning Woods for Your Fires

-You can tell if a wood is seasoned by looking at it.
-On the outside, seasoned wood probably looks gray and dusty from sitting around for a while.
-But on the inside, it’s often dry and white, usually lighter than on the outside.
+You can tell if wood has been seasoned by looking at it.
+On the outside, the wood will look gray and dusty from sitting around for a while.
+But on the inside, it’s dry and lighter than the outside.
 New wood, on the other hand, looks like it came fresh from the lumber mill with the same color throughout the wood.

 If you can't get your hands on seasoned wood, then look for ash or fir.
 These woods will burn better than many while still rather green; although they all will burn best when seasoned.